Flat Holm: Geography

+Description

-Flat Holm is located in the Bristol Channel.
-It is a small, almost circular, limestone island, approximately 620 m in diameter, covering 35 ha.
+Flat Holm, in the Bristol Channel, is a small, almost circular, limestone island, approximately 620 m in diameter, covering 35 ha.
 It rises in a gentle slope from the exposed western rocky shore to more sheltered easterly cliffs, at the top of which stands the prominent lighthouse.
 At its highest point it is 32 m above sea level.
-Flat Holm is part of Wales, whereas the nearby island of Steep Holm is part of England.
-About 1.3 km northwest of Flat Holm are two very small islands collectively known as The Wolves, measuring approximately 25 m by 20 m.
+About 1.3 km northwest of Flat Holm are three rocky islets collectively known as The Wolves, measuring approximately 25 m by 20 m.